 As we approach the end of the school year, it gets harder and harder for kids to stay focused on their school work.
 With the weather getting warmer, the days getting longer, and summer vacation just around the corner, it naturally becomes more difficult for children to concentrate on school.
 As a parent, there are some things you can do to help keep your child focused until school lets out for the summer.

 As temperatures begin to drop and winter approaches, your children will begin to spend more time indoors.
-To limit screen time this winter season, encourage your children to read more.
-Of course, this is easier said than done.
-Below are some tips on how to get your kids to read more and stay engaged in learning during the winter and into the New Year.
+To make an effort to limit screen time this winter, encourage your children to read more.
+Of course, this can be easier said than done.
+Below are some tips on how to get your kids to read more and stay engaged in learning during the winter season and into the New Year.

 There are a lot of ways to get the school year off to a great start with your children – eating healthy, sleeping regularly, and of course, teaching good study habits.
 Although it is vital that students study effectively for their classes, many children struggle with developing and maintaining good study habits.
 Here are 5 tips on how you can help your child excel in studying.